sk-zk/streetlevel/doc/streetview.md

 #### <code>lookup_panoid(<em>panoid: str, download_depth: bool = False, locale: str = "en", session: Session = None</em>) -> StreetViewPanorama | None</code>
 Fetches metadata of a specific panorama.

+Bear in mind that, [as mentioned on this page](https://developers.google.com/maps/documentation/tile/streetview#panoid_response), pano IDs are not stable.

 **panoid**: The pano ID.
 **download_depth**: Whether to download and parse the depth map.
 **locale**: Desired language of the location's address as IETF code.